 (i) the Permitted Transaction has been announced pursuant to section 8.2; and

 (ii) the Financial Adviser has advised the Company that the terms proposed are fair and reasonable; and

 (iii) no more than GBP 125,000 in aggregate is outstanding at any one time.

 5.9 Until required for the Beansprout’s purposes, Beansprout Share Proceeds may only be invested in securities of, or those guaranteed by, governments or governmental authorities, or in certificates of deposit or interest-bearing accounts of banks, building societies, trust companies or credit unions.

 6 Restrictions on trading

-6.1 For so long as the Beansprout is admitted to trading on an Agreed Market, only Beansprout Shares may be issued or traded prior to Permitted Transaction Completion.
+6.1 For so long as the share capital of the Beansprout is admitted to trading on an Agreed Market, only shares ranking pari passu in all respects with Shares may be issued or traded prior to Permitted Transaction Completion.

-6.2 Founder Shares shall be subject to lock-in provisions until 6 months after the completion of a Permitted Transaction.
+6.2 Founder Shares must be subject to lock-in provisions until at least 6 months after the completion of a Permitted Transaction.

-7.1 After the closing of the fundraising pursuant to the Beansprout Admission Document and until the Permitted Transaction Completion, a Beansprout may issue further Beansprout Shares for cash up to the aggregate maximum permitted amount set out in section1.4(d)(i) providing that the issue price of such Beansprout Shares is not lower than any previously set Issue Price.
+7.1 After the closing of the fundraising pursuant to the Beansprout Admission Document and until the Permitted Transaction Completion, a Beansprout may issue further Shares for cash up to the aggregate maximum permitted amount set out in section 2.5(a) providing that the issue price of such Shares is not lower than the IPO Price.

-7.2 Following publication of the news release per section 8.2, a Beansprout may pre-place additional securities conditional on Permitted Transaction Completion providing that the issue price of such securities is not lower than any previous Issue Price.
+7.2 Subject to any legal or regulatory requirements, a Beansprout may pre-place additional securities or further Shares for cash conditional on Permitted Transaction Completion providing that the issue price of such securities or Shares is not lower than the IPO Price.

 8 Permitted Transaction